carpeliam/at-journal-2024/src/entries/at-day-31-iron-mountain-shelter-to-broken-fiddle-hostel.md

 sleep: Building
 mood: 🙂
 ---
-Marathon!
+I hiked the Damascus Marathon!
 And I crushed it.

 Got started with the sunrise, right around 6:30am.
 I noticed after the first hour that I was keeping a 3.25 mile/hour pace; if I could keep this going, I could finish in about 8 hours.
 Just after a hill, I passed a guy named Trek coming the other way, and assumed he was a local.
 (We're not supposed to have southbounders just yet, I don't think?)
 I guess he's doing a section, but he's done this before, and had lots of stories to tell.
 I passed an old building with the AT logo painted big on the side.